 - Where can I find strategies for creating accessible VoiceThread assignments?

 - What are the VoiceThread system requirements?

 - Is VoiceThread available for mobile devices?

 - Where can I find VoiceThread troubleshooting tips?

-- There are four simple steps to setup and use VoiceThread in your Brightspace course.
-You can watch this short video which explains the steps to setup a VoiceThread assignment
+- There are three simple steps to setup and use VoiceThread in your Brightspace course.
+They are:

 - After you have added VoiceThread to your course, you’ll need to decide what you want students to see when they click on that link.
-There are four VT assignment options.
+There are four VT activity types.
 They are:

 - Course View - Display the collection of VoiceThreads that have been shared with your course.
 Use this option when you want students to find and comment on each other’s work or if you want to allow students to review all course materials prior to an exam.

 - VT Home - Display all of a student’s VoiceThread content in a single view.
 This includes all VoiceThreads and all courses that belong to them.
 This option is useful if you want to create a simple portal into VoiceThread without directing students to any specific content.

 More information can be found at the Setting up your VoiceThread link.

 Note: You must use the Assignment Builder option if you want your VoiceThread assignment to be integrated with the Grade Book.